 This attractive weed is a member of the onion, garlic and leek family (allium).
 It grows from bulbs and has grass like leaves and clumps of white bell shaped flowers.
 Leaves, stems, and bulbs have a light garlicy onion scent.
 All parts of the plant are edible.

 For most of the year the bulbs stay dormant, but through winter and spring they burst into life and form a dense mat that can make growing other plants difficult.

-Pull or dig out plants and bulbs regularly.
+Using a trowel dig down deeply to remove the plants and its bulb.
+Each times leaves appear repeat this process.
 Over time this will eventually eradicate the problem.
 However make sure that you dispose of bulbs carefully.
 Don’t add to your compost as this will spread the problem around.

 Read our top tips for growing delicious and healthy passionfruit.Read More

 Growing companion plants in and around your veggie garden is a great way to help keep your edible plants happy and healthy.Read More